catherineray/catherineray.github.io/_posts/2023-02-28-harish-chandra.md

 categories:
   - "math"
 ---
-(In Progress) Recently, I have been haunted by the number 1/2.
+(Post In Progress) Recently, I have been haunted by the number 1/2.
 It shows up in the Weil conjectures via the Riemann Hypothesis.
 It shows up in HKR-isomorphism when multiplying by the square root of the Todd class to amend the multiplicative structure.
 It shows up in the way we measure distance betwen vectors (\\(L^2\\) distance, anyway).

 Through a suggestion of Ezra Getzler, it seems one place begin to understand the nature of the 1/2 is to understand the Harish-Chandra isomorphism.
 The statement is as follows.